Human papillomavirus

 HPV Screen

-The test designed for detection of 14 HPV types with high oncogenic risk with differentiation of types 16, 18, 45.
+The test is designed for detection of 14 HPV types with high oncogenic risk with differentiation of types 16, 18, 45.

 Learn more